Record a greeting / sweeper for Queer Out Here

 Two.
 Go to an outdoor spot.
 Optional: record one minute of the sounds that are happening right there and then.
 It can help to wear headphones so you can adjust the recording levels or monitor if wind is blowing out the sound.

 Three.
 Record a Queer Out Here greeting/sweeper using this template as a guide:

 Four.
 Send the recording/s to us along with your name, where/when you made them.
-We'd love a photo, too, either of you or of the place you made your recording.
-You can email attachments or links to email@example.com.
+Please send a photo if you can, either of you or of the place you made your recording.
+You can email attachments or links to firstname.lastname@example.org.

 And that's it!
 We'll edit the outdoors sounds together with your voice, if needed.
-You'll be rewarded with the warm fuzzy feeling of helping out - and with the fame and fortune* that will inevitably accompany being featured in Queer Out Here.
+We don’t pay for sweepers at the moment - but you'll be rewarded with the warm fuzzy feeling of helping out - and with the fame and fortune* that will inevitably accompany being featured in Queer Out Here.